rwqfsfasxc100/Delta-V-Modding-Repos/README.md

 Realistic Minerals - changes the game's mineral selection to instead use resources that would be much more likely to be found in the rings - https://github.com/JCalebBR/Realistic-Minerals

-Derelict Delights - content mod that adds the 14 vanilla ships without a derelict form to the derelict pool, plus a lot more - https://github.com/rwqfsfasxc100/Derelict-Delights
+Derelict Delights - content mod that adds the 14 vanilla ships without a derelict form to the derelict pool, plus a lot more. additionally supports several mods, with the list being found on the repo page - https://github.com/rwqfsfasxc100/Derelict-Delights

 RGB Laser - changes all lasers to have their beams cycle through colours when being used - https://github.com/1-WT-1/RGB-Lasers/releases/latest

 No Simulation Hex - removes the hexagonal blur in the Minding Virtual Flight Service - https://www.nexusmods.com/dvringsofsaturn/mods/9

 Kitsune Start - makes starting a new game harder by putting you in an ND-LIS Kitsune as the starting ship - https://github.com/rwqfsfasxc100/Kitsune-Start

+OCP Voyager Fix - rotates the Voyager RSLS MPU 180 degrees to combat a common community annoyance with the Voyager's usability in the OCP-209 - https://discord.com/channels/426287934870781952/1331790979304263772/1331790979304263772

+Y® - A mod that changes all Elon Interstellar names to use Y® instead, English translations only - https://discord.com/channels/426287934870781952/1331368363569582233/1331368522592292915

+EIME_M - Adds a new Model E variant that removes all RCS mountings, and replaces them with 6 additional ZAPs, and makes all ZAP fittings unremovable.
+Also supports the Y® translation mod - https://github.com/1-WT-1/EIME_M/releases

 ## TOOLS:
 Vein Finder Tool - part of the Map the Rings Initiative, a tool that lets you see the varying ore densities on any part of the ring map on a given seed - https://github.com/uniqueuser-name/DV-shenanigans